-Toyota Avalon years to avoid — most common problems
+Best and worst Toyota Avalon years — which to avoid

 Most common Toyota Avalon problems